Overview of NWAIS Accreditation

-Who Oversees the PNAIS Accreditation Process?
+Who Oversees the NWAIS Accreditation Process?

-The PNAIS Board of Governors has primary oversight responsibility for the accreditation process.
+The NWAIS Board of Governors has primary oversight responsibility for the accreditation process.
 The Board has charged the Accreditation Committee with the review of the accreditation reports and annual reports while the Standards and Practices subcommittee continually reviews the appropriateness of the accreditation standards and assesses the effectiveness of the Association’s various accreditation policies and procedures.

 Additionally, NWAIS is a member in good standing of the National Association of Independent Schools (NAIS).
 The NAIS Commission on Accreditation periodically reviews NWAIS accreditation standards and practices to ensure compliance and effectiveness.
 NWAIS Accreditation is recognized by the State of Washington, and by the Northwest Accreditation Commission (formerly Northwest Association of Accredited Schools).